SherG/sherrieg/content/blog/darya-dugin-assasination/index.md

 ## Dugin on Russian civilian casualties

 On another note, earlier this year Dugin shared his views about Russian victims of the Ukraine war.
 The context was an interview conducted by a Russian journalist.
-In the interview, <a href="https://www.memri.org/reports/purported-putin-whisperer-dugin-solar-putin-must-mobilize-entire-russian-people-win-struggle" target="blank">translated by Memri.org</a>, Dugin seems to view Russian civilian casualties as "certain technological problems" with "the reunion."
+In the interview, <a href="https://www.memri.org/reports/purported-putin-whisperer-dugin-solar-putin-must-mobilize-entire-russian-people-win-struggle" target="blank">translated by Memri.org</a>, Dugin seems to view Russian civilian casualties as victims of "certain technological problems" with "the reunion."
 Here's a passage from the interview:

 <div style="padding-left: 2.5em;"><p><strong>Interviewer</strong>: But besides Zelensky, there are 40 million people residing in Ukraine.
 The special operation that is underway now, is being conducted in the Russian-speaking areas of Ukraine.
 Russians live here, the Russian language is spoken here.
 Kharkov, Mariupol...</p></div>